javi-castillo/javi-castillo.github.io/content/publication/castillo-navarro-classification-2021/index.md

 publishDate: '2024-12-29T17:29:25.075860Z'
 publication_types:
 - paper-conference
-publication: '*2021 IEEE International Geoscience and Remote Sensing Symposium IGARSS*'
+publication: 'IEEE International Geoscience and Remote Sensing Symposium (IGARSS)'
 doi: 10.1109/IGARSS47720.2021.9553440
 abstract: 'Deep learning has changed unbelievably the processing of Earth Observation tasks such as land cover mapping or image registration.
 Yet, today new models are